Koopman Spectrum Nonlinear Regulators and Efficient Online Learning: Introduction

 \section{Introduction}

 Reinforcement learning (RL) has been successfully applied to diverse domains, such as robot control (\citet{kober2013reinforcement, todorov2012mujoco,ibarz2021train}) and playing video games (\citet{mnih2013playing,mnih2015human}).
 Most modern RL problems modeled as Markov decision processes consider an immediate (single-step) cost (reward) that accumulates over a certain time horizon to encode tasks of interest.
 Although such a cost can encode any single realizable dynamics, which is central to inverse RL problems (\citet{ng2000algorithms}), the generated motions often exhibit undesirable properties such as high jerk, sudden accelerations that waste energy, and unpredictability.
+Intuitively, the motion specified by the task-oriented cumulative cost formulation may ignore ``how to'' achieve the task unless careful design of cumulative cost is in place, necessitating a systematic approach that effectively regularizes or {\em constrains} the dynamics to guarantee predictable global property such as stability.

 Meanwhile, many dynamic phenomena found in nature are known to be represented as simple trajectories, such as nonlinear oscillators, on low-dimensional manifolds embedded in high-dimensional spaces that we observe \citep{strogatz2018nonlinear}.
 Its mathematical concept is known as {\em phase reduction} \citep{Win01,Nak17}, and recently its connection to the Koopman operator has been attracted much attention in response to the growing abundance of measurement data and the lack of known governing equations for many systems of interest \citep{koopman1931hamiltonian,Mez05,KBB+16}.

 In this work, we present a novel paradigm of controlling nonlinear systems based on the spectrum of the Koopman operator.
 To this end, we exploit the recent theoretical and practical developments of the Koopman operators \citep{koopman1931hamiltonian,Mez05}, and propose the {\it Koopman spectrum cost} as the cost over the Koopman operator of controlled dynamics, defining a preference of the dynamical system in the reduced phase space.
 The Koopman operator, also known as the composition operator, is a linear operator over an observable space of a (potentially nonlinear) dynamical system, and is used to extract global properties of the dynamics such as its dominating modes and eigenspectrum through spectral decomposition.
 Controlling nonlinear systems via the minimization of the Koopman spectrum cost induces a broader class of dynamical behaviors such as nonlinear oscillators, closed loops, and smooth movements.